-Air transportation within Colombia and Panama; all excursions in the company of an English speaking expedition leader and local guides; all accommodations in excellent upper middle-class hotels; most meals; all entrance fees; arrival and departure transfers in Bogota and Panama City.
+Air transportation within Colombia and Panama; 1 suitcase of up to 15kg per person, all excursions in the company of an English speaking expedition leader and local guides; all accommodations in excellent upper middle-class hotels; some meals; all entrance fees; arrival and departure transfers in Bogota and Panama City.

-Airfare from your home city/Bogota and Panama City/home city; excess baggage charges; airport arrival and departure taxes; passport and/or visa fees; travel insurance; items of a personal nature such as laundry, alcoholic beverages and other incidentals; and email/Internet/fax/telephone charges.
+Airfare from your home city to Bogota and Panama City to your home city; excess baggage charges; airport arrival and departure taxes; passport and/or visa fees; travel insurance; items of a personal nature such as laundry, drinks to the included meals, alcoholic beverages and other incidentals; and email/Internet/fax/telephone charges.